wix/Detox/docs/Introduction.WritingFirstTest.md

 # Writing Your First Passing Test

-This tutorial assumes you've already installed detox successfully on a working React Native project.
+This tutorial assumes you've already installed Detox successfully on a working React Native project.

 > TIP: You can also check out this [awesome tutorial](https://medium.com/@bogomolnyelad/how-to-test-your-react-native-app-like-a-real-user-ecfc72e9b6bc) on Medium with video by [@bogomolnyelad](https://medium.com/@bogomolnyelad)